-Who Qualifies for a DUI Hotel?
+Who Qualifies for a DUI Hotel in Pittsburgh, PA?

 One of the most controversial aspects of the DUI hotel is its cost.
-Hotel participants who can’t afford the program cost—staring at $500—still end up facing jail time, often in less comfortable facilities.
+Hotel participants who can’t afford the program cost—starting at $500—still end up facing jail time, often in less comfortable facilities.
 Furthermore, their treatment program is extended over weeks, rather than over a single weekend.
 Opponents of the DUI hotel program say that by privileging those who can pay, the program doesn’t treat all DUI offenders equally.

 Not everyone can take part in a DUI hotel.
 In order to be eligible for a DUI hotel, offenders must be ineligible for Pennsylvania’s Accelerated Rehabilitative Disposition program and be facing a first-time DUI, punishable by up to a 72-hour jail sentence.
 While Allegheny County is the first county in Pennsylvania to offer a DUI hotel as an alternative to jail time, additional counties in Pennsylvania, including Westmoreland County, are considering adopting such programs in the near future.

 7 Ways to Qualify for a DUI Hotel

 - First-time offense — In order to be eligible for a DUI hotel, you must be facing your first DUI offense.
 Multiple DUI offenders cannot take part in a DUI hotel.